 The Program seeks to help students develop a keen sense of their audience and to consider how they will reach, or generate, that audience for their work.
 Art Practice faculty help to facilitate the exposure of graduate student work to a broader public, whether in museums, galleries, public places, or through other forms of engagement and dissemination.

 Peer-to-peer discussion and critique form the heart of Berkeley’s MFA Program.
-Students are expected to make their own work, respond to their classmates’ work, and learn to think, speak, and write critically about art’s functions and possibilities.
+Students respond to their classmates’ work and learn to think, speak, and write critically about art’s functions and possibilities.
 A Visiting Artist Lecture Series, along with studio visits, offers graduate students the chance to connect with internationally-known artists.
 Students also have opportunities to teach, and they are mentored and closely supported by a faculty member.
-Exhibitions in the first and second year of study demand that students maintain a rigorous pace of creative research and establish a professional art practice.
+Exhibitions in the first and second year of study require students to maintain a rigorous pace of creative research and establish a professional art practice.
 The final thesis exhibition, completed after the second year of study, is held at the Berkeley Art Museum.

 Source: Berkeley Academic Guide